awsdocs/iam-user-guide/doc_source/access-analyzer-resources.md

 ## Amazon Simple Queue Service queues<a name="access-analyzer-sqs"></a>

 For Amazon SQS queues, Access Analyzer analyzes policies, including condition statements in a policy, that allow an external entity access to a queue\.

+## AWS Secrets Manager secrets<a name="access-analyzer-secrets-manager"></a>

+For AWS Secrets Manager secrets, Access Analyzer analyzes policies, including condition statements in a policy, that allow an external entity to access a secret\.